appleyuchi/Decision_Tree_Prune/README.md

-All of above three implementations are stored and annotated in the folder:"several_wrong_implementations_CCP"
+All of above three implementations are stored and annotated in the folder:
+"several_wrong_implementations_CCP"

 	Note1: